Homeopath

 - You're not likely to spend much time travelling or staying away overnight, although you may travel locally, for example if you're working from several locations.

-- There may be opportunities to work abroad and some countries in particular, such as India, have a larger practice of homeopathy.
+- There may be opportunities to work abroad.
 If you want to work abroad, check local regulations as in some countries only medically-qualified homeopaths can practise legally.

 Qualifications

-Although there's currently no legal regulation of homeopaths in the UK and therefore no specific training requirements, it's recommended that you take a course accredited by a recognised professional body such as the Society of Homeopaths.
-This shows you have met certain standards within your training and can demonstrate to patients that you're competent and safe.
+There's currently no legal regulation of homeopaths in the UK and therefore no specific training requirements.
+However, it's recommended that you take a course accredited by a recognised professional body such as the Institute of Homeopathy Accreditation so that when you graduate you will be eligible to join either the Society of Homeopaths or the Alliance Register of Homeopaths.
+This shows you have met certain standards within your training.

-Learning will often take the form of lectures and tutorials, blended and online learning, as well as supervised clinical practice.
+Learning will often take the form of lectures and tutorials, blended and online learning, as well as online clinics and supervised clinical practice.
+If you opt to study via attendance, you'll usually attend college for one weekend a month.
 Do your research to make sure the course style suits your particular career interests and needs, as each course will offer a different approach and focus.

-One-day beginners' courses providing an introduction to homeopathy are also available, which are great to give you a taste of the career to help you decide if you want to progress further.
-If you're not sure you want to commit to training to become a practitioner, one-year foundation courses are offered with the option of transferring on to the second year of the professional training course.
+If you're not sure you want to commit to training to become a practitioner, one-year foundation courses are also offered with the option of transferring on to the second year of the professional training course.

 If you've already qualified as a statutorily regulated healthcare professional, such as a doctor, nurse, dentist or vet, and would like to integrate homeopathy into your conventional healthcare practice, you can take a homeopathy qualification accredited by the Faculty of Homeopathy.
-There are two types of training in this instance:
+Courses are part time and usually delivered as blended learning.

 Once qualified, it's recommended that you register with one of the main registering bodies: